-- Respect for freedom of political opinion and the right to join trade unions and other associations. - Respect for diversity. - Fight against all forms of harassment and discrimination whether sexual or on the basis of race, color, gender, nationality, age, sexual orientation, disability, family situation, religion, political opinion, professional background, level of studies or the specific health condition of each person. - Promotion of healthy relationships and rejection of civil conflicts. - Promotion of eduction. - For example: - in Brazil, the Group held recruitment days targeting LGBT populations in the states of São Paulo, Rio de Janeiro and Minas Gerais throughout 2021.
-We were accordingly able to hire a significant percentage of this population; - in Spain, the Group organized day sessions providing disadvantaged people or victims of discrimination with an introduction to the logistics profession (Fundación Secretariado Gitano).
+- Respect for freedom of political opinion and the right to join trade unions and other associations. - Respect for diversity. - Fight against all forms of harassment and discrimination whether sexual or on the basis of race, color, gender, nationality, age, sexual orientation, disability, family situation, religion, political opinion, professional background, level of studies or the specific health condition of each person. - Promotion of healthy relationships and rejection of civil conflicts. - · Promotion of eduction.